3LawsRobotics/3laws/docs/sources/getting_started.rst

 .. _Installation:

-1. Install
+1. Installation
-**********
+***************

-To install Supervisor on the system, open a terminal and run the following command:
+To install Supervisor on the system, open a terminal (on the target device) and run the following command:

 .. code-block:: bash

   bash <(curl https://raw.githubusercontent.com/3LawsRobotics/3laws/master/install.sh)

-This will run a script to auto-detect the system architecture, install any missing dependencies, download the right binary, and give you through any necessary configuration steps.
+This will run a script to auto-detect the system architecture, install any missing dependencies, download the right binary, and guide you through any necessary configuration steps.

 .. important::

-  A *sudo* permission may be asked to run APT and install the software.
+  *sudo* permission may be required in order to run APT during software installation.

 .. note::

   The ROS packages are installed into the global ROS installation directory.
-You may have to source the ROS setup script to make the new components available in the current terminal: ``source /opt/ros/<DISTRO>/setup.sh``.
+You will need to source the ROS setup script to make the new components available in the current terminal: ``source /opt/ros/<DISTRO>/setup.sh``.
+As with most ROS setups, adding a line to the startup file (ex. .bashrc) that sources the ROS environment is recommended.

 2. Start the control Panel
 **************************
 Before the Supervisor can be started, in must be configured.
 In order to configure it, a web-based Control Panel is provided.
+The Control Panel creates/modifies the file *~/.3laws/config/supervisor.yaml*.
+An existing (or backup) version of this file can be used if it is places in the proper location; however, older versions might no be compatible with new software.
+If this file is copied from another device, please update the license.

 To enable the Control Panel backend service, open a terminal and run the following command: